Location

 Challenge

-Marshalls’ landscaping products fulfilled an important part of the brief, which was to provide an aesthetically pleasing area within the town centre, which attracted shoppers and visitors and acted as a focal point and meeting place where events, such as street markets, concerts and shows could be held.
-The scheme therefore required high quality paving materials, together with attractive and durable street furniture, which was carefully arranged and positioned along the streets to minimise clutter.
+Marshalls’ landscaping products fulfilled an important part of the brief, which was to provide an aesthetically pleasing area within the town centre which attracted shoppers and visitors and acted as a focal point and meeting place where events, such as street markets, concerts and shows, could be held.
+The scheme, therefore, required high-quality paving materials, together with attractive and durable street furniture, which was carefully arranged and positioned along the streets to minimise clutter.

 This major regeneration project involved the creation of a pedestrian-friendly town centre, which involved the realignment of the carriageway and the reversal of the direction of traffic along one of the main streets.

 The road realignment work allowed for the creation of a new public space and the enhancement of the existing town square and other areas, which incorporated an aesthetically pleasing landscaped area, with water features and sculptures.
 This would act as a gateway to the town centre.
-The design of the streetscape was also required to tackle issues of litter and to maintain parking provision along the streets.
+The design of the streetscape was also required to tackle issues of litter and to maintain parking provisions along the streets.

-Selection of the paving for the scheme was a key consideration in order to achieve the right look and feel for the town centre.
-Marshalls’ Moselden Yorkstone was specified as it was buff in colour and therefore created the desired level of warmth, with the subtle veining and colour variation within the stone adding an extra level of interest.
+The selection of the paving for the scheme was a key consideration in order to achieve the right look and feel for the town centre.
+Marshalls’ Moselden Yorkstone was specified as it was buff in colour and, therefore created the desired level of warmth, with the subtle veining and colour variation within the stone adding an extra level of interest.
 This becomes more apparent when the stone is wet and transforms the look of the town centre.
 The stone, which was specified as both slabs and setts, had to meet not only the aesthetic requirements of the scheme, but also the rigorous technical requirements.
-This included offering the level of durability to carry delivery vehicles and for use in parking bays.
+This included offering a level of durability to carry delivery vehicles and for use in parking bays.

 Solution